 - Add the liquid mix to the butter slowly (mixing on med-high speed), making sure to clean up the sides of the bowl from time to time.

-- Count 4 minutes mixing on medium speed.
+- Count 4 minutes mixing on medium speed (or 1 minute in a KitchenAid mixer).
 Do not over mix.
 This is the secret from Grandma Lucy!

 - Put mix in a greased cake pan and bake for 45-50 minutes or until the top is lightly brown and cracked.

 - Cool for at least 30 minutes, remove from pan and place top side up on cooling rack.

 - For decorating, this cake just needs a tablespoon of all-purpose flour and one tablespoon of sugar sifted on top of the cake.
 You can replace that mix with confectioner’s sugar too.